DIT & Data Technician Services

 What does a DIT or data technician do?

-Here is the breakdown.
-A Digital Imaging Technician (DIT) manages the digital workflow on set, handling data capture, backup, quality control, and color management.
-They make sure that each frame of footage is safely transferred, verified, and stored, while also giving on-set color looks and tech tracking for the cinematographer.
+A Digital Imaging Technician (DIT) runs the digital workflow on set.
+The role handles data capture, backup, quality control, and color.
+The DIT makes sure each frame is moved, checked, and stored safely.
+It also gives on-set color looks and tech tracking for the cinematographer.

 What skills should a DIT have?